Trial / Shutterstock.com

 Jonathan Tietz is an associate at Foley & Lardner, and a member of the firm’s IP department and its chemical, biotechnology and pharmaceutical practice.
 He can be contacted at: email@example.com

 Jason Mock is an associate with Foley & Lardner.
 He is a member of the firm’s chemical, biotechnology and pharmaceutical practice, and patent office trials practice groups.
 He can be contacted at: firstname.lastname@example.org

-Kristel Schorr is a partner and Foley & Lardner and chair of the firm’s chemical, biotechnology and pharmaceutical practice.
+Kristel Schorr is a partner at Foley & Lardner and chair of the firm’s chemical, biotechnology and pharmaceutical practice.
 She can be contacted at: email@example.com

 COVID-19, coronavirus, Jonathan Tietz, Jason Mock, Kristel Schorr, Foley & Lardner, patent procurement, licensing